David F. Swensen: Advisory roles

+Swensen was a member of the American Academy of Arts and Sciences and the Council on Foreign Relations.
+He served as trustee or advisor to the Brookings Institution, Cambridge University, the Carnegie Institution of Washington, the Chan Zuckerberg Initiative, the Hopkins School, TIAA, the Carnegie Corporation, the New York Stock Exchange, the Howard Hughes Medical Institute, the Courtauld Institute of Art, the Yale-New Haven Hospital, The Investment Fund for Foundations (TIFF), the Edna McConnell Clark Foundation, and the States of Connecticut and Massachusetts.

 Personal life

-Swensen lived in Westville, Connecticut.
+Swensen lived in Killingworth, Connecticut.
 Some Yale alumni had mounted a campaign to name one of two new residential colleges after Swensen; the two residential colleges were ultimately named after Benjamin Franklin and Pauli Murray.
 In 2023, Yale's School of Management announced the creation of the Swensen Asset Management Institute.

 Swensen taught endowment management at Yale College and at the Yale School of Management.
 He was a fellow of Berkeley College and an incorporator of the Elizabethan Club.

+Swensen was first married to Susan Foster, with whom he had three children.
+He secondly married Meghan McMahon.

 Swensen died from kidney cancer at Yale New Haven Hospital on May 5, 2021, aged 67.